HMDomingues/Course-Optimizer/README.md

-# Course-Optimizer
+# TrackTrajectoryOptimizer
-  Vehicle Dependent Course Optimization
+  Vehicle Dependent Trajectory Optimization on a Track